Light-Triggered Enzyme Catalysis Inside Vesicle Microreactors

 (BUTT_U25DTP)

-This exciting project will engineer microreactors converting nitrate to ammonia thereby delivering proof-of-principle for a sustainable technology converting a widespread pollutant to a versatile molecule.
-Waste-water nitrate originates from excessive use of fertilizer.
-Ammonia is in global demand as a fertilizer, fuel and chemical feedstock.
+This exciting project will engineer light-driven microreactors converting nitrate to ammonia thereby delivering proof-of-principle for a sustainable technology converting a widespread pollutant to a valuable fertiliser and chemical feedstock.

 References